 What a great way to finish off your experience to Port Lincoln, Coffin Bay and the lower Eyre Peninsula.
 Transfer to the take-off site, where you will meet your pilot and board the Cessna 207, which flies at low altitude.
 Take off over Boston Island to the north of Port Lincoln and get a rare glimpse from the sky of Port Lincoln City and sights, islands and Boston Harbour, which is 5 times the size of Sydney Harbour.
 From here, you cruise over the coast of the Lincoln National Park on the lookout for sea and land wildlife.
 Fly over massive sand-dunes, stunning coastline, majestic cliffs of Whalers Way and the southernmost point of Eyre Peninsula.
 As you travel on to Coffin Bay, on the right are untouched landscapes, which are only accessible by walking trails, on your left is the great expanse of the Great Australian Bight.
 Take in the sights of Coffin Bay and get a true idea of the inlets, bays and conservation areas of this small, unique region.
 Your final journey is through the heartland of our farming community back to Port Lincoln.
-Return transfer back to Port Lincoln for lunch.
+Return transfer back to Port Lincoln.

 Option 2 – Port Lincoln: Swimming with Australian Sealions